 - Be careful near damaged buildings and do not enter them until local authorities determine they are safe.
 If you are in a building, leave immediately if you hear shifting or unusual noises

 Let your family and friends in Canada know you are safe.

 - Tropical Storm Risk

-- Canadian Hurricane Centre (Environment and Climate Change Canada)
+- Hurricane forecasts and facts (Environment and Climate Change Canada)